Sam Truslow, Board Chair, Treasurer – Director of Land Management

-Sam has worked with the Nature Conservancy in Virginia since 2006.
+Sam has worked with The Nature Conservancy in Virginia since 2006.
 His professional work has allowed him to develop expertise that spans the needs of RCA, including financial management of conservation projects.
 Sam holds a BA in Environmental Sciences with a Specialization in Environmental and Biological Conservation from the University of Virginia.

-Martha Morris Beard, Secretary – Professional Conservationist
+Martha Beard, Secretary – Professional Conservationist

-Jim Nix – Mechanical EngineerJim Nix Board of Directors Headshot
+Jim Nix – Retired Mechanical Engineer

 Jim is a mechanical engineer who retired in 2007 after a long federal career in the Defense Department.
 An avid birder and nature enthusiast, he began working as a volunteer for The Nature Conservancy immediately after retirement and has also done volunteer work for StreamWatch and the Rivanna River Basin Commission.
 He developed a deeper commitment to the health of the Rivanna River system during the extended debate on the Community Water Supply System.